MuhammadBobat/GazaLink/README.md

 ## 📱 Current Implementation

-This initial version includes:
+This version includes:

 ### Screens
+1. **MessageQueueScreen**:
-1. **MessageQueueScreen**: Displays a list of messages with priority indicators and status
+   - Displays a list of messages with priority indicators and status
+   - **NEW**: Tab-based interface with Messages and Bluetooth tabs
+   - **NEW**: Bluetooth device scanning and connection management
 2. **MessageCreateScreen**: Form for creating new messages with text input and priority selector
-3. **DashboardScreen**: Shows basic stats (total messages, pending messages, urgent messages) and Bluetooth status
+3. **DashboardScreen**: Shows real-time statistics and Bluetooth connection status

 ### Features
 - Clean, modern UI with consistent styling
 - Navigation between all three screens
 - Priority-based message categorization (Urgent/Normal)
+- **NEW**: Bluetooth device discovery and scanning
+- **NEW**: Device connection and disconnection management
+- **NEW**: Real-time Bluetooth status monitoring
-- Mock data for demonstration purposes
+- **NEW**: Tab-based interface for better organization
+- Persistent local storage with AsyncStorage
 - Responsive design with proper spacing and shadows

 ## 🛠 Technical Stack